 Advancing a Promising Treatment for Chronic Pain

-Prolotherapy, an injection-based therapy practiced for over a century, offers the potential for effective management.
-We have created the UW Prolotherapy Education and Research Lab (UW PEARL), a collaboration between primary care and specialty clinicians, to further education and research on this promising treatment.
+The UW Prolotherapy Education and Research Lab (UW PEARL), a collaboration between primary care and specialty clinicians based at the University of Wisconsin Department of Family Medicine and Community Health (DFMCH), furthers education and research on this promising treatment.

 Why Focus on Prolotherapy?